 YAN FANG

-I am an Assistant Professor at Boston College Law School and a doctoral candidate at the University of California, Berkeley.
-Previously, I was an attorney for the Federal Trade Commission.
-I have a J.D. from the University of California, Berkeley, School of Law, and an A.B. from Harvard College.
-I also served as a law clerk to the Honorable Deborah L. Cook of the U.S. Court of Appeals for the Sixth Circuit and the Honorable Nancy F. Atlas of the U.S. District Court for the Southern District of Texas.
+I have Ph.D. and J.D. degrees from the University of California, Berkeley, and an A.B. from Harvard College.
+I have also served as an attorney for the Federal Trade Commission and as a law clerk to the Honorable Deborah L. Cook of the U.S. Court of Appeals for the Sixth Circuit and the Honorable Nancy F. Atlas of the U.S. District Court for the Southern District of Texas.

 PUBLICATIONS